Korean, Edit

 ○ 3rd.
 Blood delivers salt to tissues for osmolality

 ○ 4th.
-Osmotic pressure increases tissue content
+Osmotic pressure increases water content in tissue

 ○ 5th.
 Edema occurs